Mesnes Park, Wigan

-Mesnes Park (/ˈmeɪnz ˈpɑːk/(Mains) is a Victorian public park dating from 1878 in Wigan, Greater Manchester, UK.
+Mesnes Park (/ˈmeɪnz ˈpɑːk/(Mains)) is a Victorian public park dating from 1878 in Wigan, Greater Manchester, UK.
+Covering approximately 30 acre, the elongated site lies to the north-west of the town centre, with its principal entrance at the junction of Bridgeman Terrace and Mesnes Park Terrace.

-The elongated 12 ha park lies to the north-west of Wigan town centre with its main entrance at the junction of Bridgeman Terrace and Mesnes Park Terrace.
-It comprises formal flower beds in grass lawns, a pool, children's playgrounds, mini golf, sports grounds and a café.

-It has recently undergone a multi-million pound restoration after receiving a grant from the Heritage Lottery Fund.
+The park features formal flower beds set within broad lawns, a pool, children's play areas, mini golf, sports grounds, and a café.
+During 2007–2013, it underwent a multi-million-pound restoration of several of its features funded by a grant from the Heritage Lottery Fund.

 Listed features

-The park itself is Grade II listed and contains a total of seven original Grade II listed features.

-The main entrance gateway has carved sandstone piers and double cast iron gates with the Wigan town shield and the date of 1878.

-The associated entrance lodge has been refurbished and is used for meetings and weddings.
+The park is Grade II listed and contains seven original Grade II listed structures.
+The main entrance gateway consists of carved sandstone piers and double cast-iron gates bearing the Wigan town shield and the date 1878.
+Adjacent to the gateway is the restored entrance lodge, now used for meetings and weddings.

 On the right hand side of the main path (from the entrance to the main Pavilion feature) is the bronze statue of former local MP and benefactor Sir Francis Sharpe Powell.
-Touching his bronze foot is said to bring good luck.
+Local tradition holds that rubbing his bronze foot brings good luck.
+Over time, repeated contact caused significant wear, eventually creating a hole in the shoe, which has since been professionally restored.

 At the end of the main path is the south-east double flight of sandstone steps up to the Pavilion.
 At the top of the steps stands a memorial to the soldiers of the Boer War.
 The Pavilion is the main feature of the park, with a cafė and two floors of seating.
 The structure is constructed to an octagonal plan in cast iron, clad on the outside with brick and terracotta tiling.

-A second double fight of steps, similar to the south-east flight, leads down from the south-west side of the Pavilion.
+A second double flight of steps, similar to the south-east flight, leads down from the south-west side of the Pavilion.

-The 10-sided bandstand made of cast iron columns with a metal-clad wooden roof has been recently provided with electric power.
+There is a 10-sided bandstand, with cast-iron columns and a metal-clad wooden roof.
+In 2012, it was restored and provided with electricity; it is also licensed to hold weddings and other formal ceremonies.